Nutrition Research

 • The results of several large observational studies suggest that increased dietary consumption of vitamin E is associated with decreased risk of heart attack or death from coronary heart disease in both men and women.

 • Randomized controlled trials in healthy individuals, however, have not shown vitamin E supplements to be effective in preventing heart attacks or death.
+The US Preventive Services Task Force advises against the use of vitamin E supplements to prevent cardiovascular disease.

 • In three of these trials, an increased risk of hemorrhagic stroke and heart failure was observed in male smokers and men with a history of cardiovascular disease, respectively.